-Caldwell University has a tradition and a commitment to assist adult learners in their pursuit of lifelong learning.
-Responsive to the adult's quest for ongoing study, creative self-development and pre-professional training, the university has established flexible programming geared to meet the specific goals of men and women of different ages, backgrounds, and interests.
+Caldwell College has a tradition and a commitment to assist adult learners in their pursuit of lifelong learning.
+Responsive to the adult's quest for ongoing study, creative self-development and pre-professional training, the College has established flexible programming geared to meet the specific goals of men and women of different ages, backgrounds, and interests.

-The academic advisors in the Center for Advising, Records and Enrollment Services offer guidance to adult undergraduate students who wish to explore the possibility of taking individual courses, or who wish to work towards a degree.
+The academic advisors in the Center for Student success offer guidance to adult undergraduate students who wish to explore the possibility of taking individual courses, plan to earn a certificate or who wish to work towards a degree.

-The Adult Undergraduate Program is an integral part of Caldwell University's regular undergraduate program.
-It is structured so that adults may study full-time or part-time, combining day with evening, online, or Saturday courses, working toward a degree, or studying as non-matriculating (non-degree) students for personal growth, professional enrichment, or career advancement.
+The Adult Undergraduate Program is an integral part of Caldwell College's regular undergraduate program.
+It is structured so that adults may study full-time or part-time, combining day with evening or Saturday courses, working toward a degree, or studying as non-matriculating (non-degree) students for personal growth, professional enrichment, or career advancement.